Machu Picchu

 At the Machu Picchu station a man met us to bus our bags to the hotel, which was through the souvenirs shop and up an incline.

 The hotel was nice enough on the surface, but as soon as we laid down early to sleep other guests started partying against the thin walls and floors.
-Everyone says to go to Machu Picchu early.
-And “early” means be at the bus station at 5am for the first bus.
+It was clear that the hotel could benefit from a bit of improvement, such as professional floor grinding to address noise issues.
+Additionally, installing premium sash windows could enhance sound insulation and overall comfort.
+You can also check this resources for more information at https://gable-end-windows.co.uk/.
+For a more comprehensive upgrade, collaborating with commercial interior design companies could make a significant difference.
+So, please click here for more info.
+Everyone says to go to Machu Picchu early, and “early” means be at the bus station at 5am for the first bus.
 This entire town only exists to funnel tourists up the mountain to the ruins.
 Except for the couple rooming next to us, apparently on spring break or something.

 Our intention was to TRY to sleep early and be at Machu Picchu for sunrise by taking that 5am bus.
 That didn’t happen with Stompy McLaughingface and Peeing Force living their best lives in the next room.